kevinhorvatin-netwrix/markdown-docs/docs/Admin/Alerts/README.md

 ## Modify the Name of an Alert Profile

-Follow the steps to modify the name of an alert profile. @Snippet:1Secure/Alert Profiles:AlertProfileNavigation@
+Follow the steps to modify the name of an alert profile. @Snippet:1Secure/AlertProfiles:AlertProfileNavigation@

 Click the Edit icon for an alert profile.
 The Edit alert profile pane is displayed.